grpc-ecosystem/go-grpc-middleware/tags/DOC.md

 establishes the meta-data for the stream.

 If there is a deadline present on the context it will be added to the tags on the context when they Extract(ctx) is called.
+The deadline will be a string representing the time (RFC3339) when the current call will expire.

 If a user doesn't use the interceptors that initialize the `Tags` object, all operations following from an `Extract(ctx)` will be no-ops.
 This is to ensure that code doesn't panic if the interceptors weren't used.